 Australian aid is providing Australian Mining Awards to over 30 students commencing in 2012.
 They are studying degrees in fields such as geology,

 environmental management and engineering.

 Australia is working with the World Bank to study the social and economic impact of extractive industry jobs and how the benefits can be maximised.
-A case

-study on PNG will be published in the 2013 World Development Report.
+A case study on PNG will be published in the 2013 World Development Report.

-Australia is providing $4.9 million to the World Bank’s Extractive Industries Technical Advisory Facility, which provides short-term, rapid assistance to
+Australia is providing $4.9 million to the World Bank’s Extractive Industries Technical Advisory Facility, which provides short-term, rapid

-Australia will host the Extractive Industry Transparency Initiative global conference on 23–24 May 2013 to broaden implementation in the Asia Pacific and
+Australia will host the Extractive Industry Transparency Initiative global conference on 23–24 May 2013 to broaden implementation in the Asia

-consider future directions for the initiative.
+Pacific and consider future directions for the initiative.

 $5.65m is committed to providing scholarships and fellowship opportunities in mining related fields in 2012-13.

 Through the Australia-Africa Partnerships Facility, Australian aid will: